 First micro blog.
 Like a tweet but not really.
 I have been over social media for a while.
-And I have a lot of ideas that don’t need a full blog post for.
-Going to be trying micro.blog out and see if it sticks.
-Otherwise it’s back to medium.
+I have a lot of ideas that don’t need a full blog post for.
+Going to try micro.blog out.
+Maybe it will stick. www.micro.blog/isaacmdt

 I saw a Video creators "what's in my bag" video the other day.
 (Peter McKinnon) And it inspired me to talk about some of the things that I have in my digital bag of tricks.
 So here are some of the apps and tools that I use for creative projects.